eatdrinkhealthy/edh-app/README.md

 * list notable flowtype conventions here
 * installed [eslint package for flowtype](https://github.com/gajus/eslint-plugin-flowtype)
     - this generates flow type errors simply by linting (may make flow less or unnecessary?)
+* Use flow-typed package to download community created libdefs and create generic libdefs for installed pacakges
+    - flow-typed libdefs reside in `flow-typed/`, which is git ignored
+    - copy or move libdefs from there to `.types/` and edit as needed
+    - they can be checked in to the repo from `.types/`
+* NOTE, anytime you download libdefs in to `flow-typed/`, you need to nuke or hide that directory, else Meteor will see it and try to load it